plger/iPSCpoweR/README.md

 ### Using a custom DEA function

 The permutation analysis calls the `edgeRwrapper` function to perform the DEA.
-This function can be replaced by a custom function, or by the already implemented `voomWrapper` function, using the `DEAfunc` argument of either `DEA.permutateIndividuals` or `DEA.permutateClones`.
+This function can be replaced by a custom function, or by some of the other functions already implemented (see below), using the `DEAfunc` argument of either `DEA.permutateIndividuals` or `DEA.permutateClones`.
 For custom functions, the output should be a data.frame with genes as row.names (in the same order in which they were initially given), and the following columns: `logFC`, `PValue`, `FDR`.
 The best way to get started writing your own function is too look at `edgeRwrapper` or `voomWrapper`.

-### Using nested analysis for multiple clones
+#### Using the duplicateCorrelation approach for multiple clones

 To enable the use of `limma::duplicateCorrelation` (and treat individuals as random effects) in `DEA.permutateIndividuals`, make sure you set `DEAfunc=voomWrapper` and `nested=TRUE`.
 This feature is not available for edgeR and requires more than one clone per individual.